Dak Prescott: Awards and honors

+Records

 NFL records

 Prescott finished his 2016 rookie regular season with a record 11 games with an over 100 NFL passer rating, breaking the rookie record of nine games set by Russell Wilson in 2012.
 He tied the Ben Roethlisberger 2004 rookie record of winning 13 games as a starter.

 His NFL passer rating of 104.9 broke Robert Griffin III's rookie record of 102.4 set in 2012.
 His 0.87% interception to attempts (459–4) broke the rookie record of 1.27% (393–5) set by Robert Griffin III.
 He threw 23 touchdowns and 4 interceptions for a touchdown to interception ratio of 5.75 breaking the previous rookie record of 4.00 (20 touchdowns and 5 interceptions) set by Robert Griffin III, and for a touchdown to interception differential of 19 breaking Russell Wilson's rookie record of 16 (26 touchdowns and 10 interceptions).
 His 67.76% pass completion percentage broke the rookie record of 66.44% set by Ben Roethlisberger.
 In a game against the Tampa Bay Buccaneers, Prescott set an NFL rookie record with an 88.9% completion percentage.
 The record was later broken by Jayden Daniels in 2024.

+In 2023, he led the NFL in passing touchdowns, with 36, and passing completions, with 410.